Healthdirect Free Australian health advice you can count on.

 • gender — male babies are often larger

-• babies of multiple births are often smaller
+• if your baby is a twin or triplet — babies of multiple births are often smaller

-If your baby is born underweight or overweight, they may be monitored more closely to check for possible problems.
+If your baby is born significantly smaller or larger than average, they may be monitored more closely to check for possible problems.

 The first months

-It is normal for breastfed babies to receive small amounts of colostrum in their first few days.
-The breastfeeding parent then begins making breastmilk that provides all the nutrients they need to help them grow.
+From birth, your baby needs breast milk or infant formula to have the right nutrition and good weight gain.
+It is normal for breastfed babies to receive small amounts of colostrum (early breastmilk) in their first few days.
+Mature breastmilk then provides all the nutrients they need to help them grow.

 A useful guide is that most healthy, full-term newborn babies double their birth weight by 4 months.

-A boy's weight will triple in about 13 months.
-A baby girl's weight will triple in about 15 months.
+Male babies' weight will triple in about 13 months.
+Female babies' weight will triple in about 15 months.
 However, all babies grow at their own pace.

 Your baby's growth records

-Weighing your baby regularly helps you know if they are healthy, growing and feeding well.
+Weighing your baby regularly helps you know if they are healthy and growing well.

 Your baby's weight and other measurements will be recorded in your baby's health record, by your healthcare practitioner.

-This record helps health professionals check your baby’s growth and development against what would be expected.
+This record helps health professionals check your baby's growth and development against babies of the same age and sex.

-Your baby’s weight and length will be plotted on a graph that shows normal weights and lengths for babies at different ages.
+Your baby's weight and length is plotted on a graph that shows normal weights and lengths for babies at different ages.
 This shows how your baby is growing between check-ups.

 Read about your baby's developmental milestones.